Rational Functions on the Projective Line from a Computational Viewpoint: Preliminaries

 A homogeneous polynomial $I\in k[a_0, \dots , a_d, x, y]$ is called a \textbf{covariant} of index $s$ if $I^M(f)=\delta^s I(f)$, for all $f\in V_d$, where $\delta =\det(M)$.
-The homogeneous degree in $a_0, \dots , a_d$ is called the \textbf{ degree} of $I$, and the homogeneous degree in $x, y$ is called the \textbf{order} of $I$.
+The homogeneous degree in $a_0, \dots , a_d$ is called the \textbf{degree} of $I$, and the homogeneous degree in $x, y$ is called the \textbf{order} of $I$.
 A covariant of order zero is called \textbf{invariant}.
 An invariant is a $\SL_2(k)$-invariant on $V_d$.

-By Hilbert's theorem the ring of invariants of binary forms is finitely generated.
+By Hilbert's basis theorem the ring of invariants of binary forms is finitely generated.
 We denote by $\RR_{d}$ the ring of invariants of the binary forms of degree $d$.
-Then, $\RR_{d}$ is a finitely generated graded ring
+Then, $\RR_{d}$ is a finitely generated graded ring; see \cite{2004-3} for details among many other sources.